-Unfortunately, research has shown that many trucking accidents are completely avoidable.
+Research has shown that many trucking accidents are completely avoidable.
 While many companies are responsible in ensuring that their trucks and drivers are safe, some are not.
 Some companies overburden their trucks with excess weight, which can cause drivers to lose control of the vehicle.
 Some companies avoid strict maintenance schedules or pressure their drivers to drive for longer hours than is considered safe.
 In some cases, dangerous merchandise is shipped incorrectly or is not adequately secured to the truck.
 All of these problems can cause fatal accidents.
-South Florida personal injury attorneys working on truck accident cases often investigate these causes when creating a case.
+A Hollywood trucking accident attorney working on truck accident cases will often investigate these causes when creating a case.

 Truck drivers themselves sometimes take risks on the road.
 Some drive extra hours in order to make a deadline, in some cases falling asleep at the wheel.
-While many drivers strive to drive safely, some take risks on the road, speeding to make a deadline, or making unsafe passes and turns.
+While many drivers strive to drive safely, some take risks on the road, speeding to cover more miles, or making unsafe passes and turns.
 In a small number of cases, trucking accidents have been drunk driving accidents.

 If you or a loved one has been injured in a truck accident in Miami, Hollywood, Homestead, or the surrounding South Florida area, you may have many questions.
 Unfortunately, some companies hide behind insurance policies or try to deflect blame to avoid liability.
 It is important to speak to a qualified Florida attorney.
-A good Florida personal injury lawyer can help you understand your rights and your options.
+A good trucking accident lawyer in Hollywood or your community can help you understand your rights and your options.
 He or she can also help you find out the causes of a trucking accident.
 If a truck accident has left you with huge medical bills, lost income, and other costs, a good Florida personal injury attorney can ensure that you do not have to pay all these bills yourself.

-Speak to a qualified Florida attorney today by calling the Flaxman Law Group at 1 866 Flaxman.
-(1 866 352 9626).
+Speak to a qualified Hollywood trucking accident attorney today by calling the Miami, Homestead, and Hollywood offices of Flaxman Law Group at 866-352-9626.
 Our law team is experienced in trucking accidents and we can help you get the legal assistance that you are entitled to.
 Call today for a free, no-obligation consultation to discuss your options and your rights.

 - FL Rules and Regulations for Intrastate Trucking